 *Please discuss with your doctor which method or combination of contraception methods is best for you, personally.
 Everyone has different needs and results.

-* I originally published this via Yahoo Contributor Network
+* I originally published a version of this via Yahoo Contributor Network